 - 1. Retirement Benefit Formula 2% @ age 62 Formula for Local Miscellaneous Members (Government Code Section 7522.20). - 2.
 To be eligible for service retirement, you must be at least age 52 and have a minimum of five years of CalPERS-credited service. - 3.
-Employee Contribution Full-time employees pay the member contribution of fifty percent (50%) of normal cost as determined by CalPERS. - 4.
+Employee Contribution Full-time employees pay 7.25% PERS member contribution. - 4.
 Death Benefits Pre-Retirement Death Benefits to continue after marriage of survivor (Government Code Section 21551). - 5.
 1959 Survivor Benefit Level 4 provides a monthly benefit for eligible survivor(s) who are not covered by social security (Government Code Section 21574). - 6.
 Additional Service Credit of 2 years for Local Miscellaneous Members (Government Code Section 20903). - 7.
-Military Service Credit as Public Service (Government Code Section 21024). - 8.
-Unused Sick Leave Credit Unused sick leave will be converted to service credit at the rate of .004 year of service for each day of sick leave, provided there are less than 120 days between the member's separation date and retirement date (Government Code Section 20965). - 9.
+Military Service Credit as Public Service (Government Code Section 21024). - Unused Sick Leave Credit Unused sick leave will be converted to service credit at the rate of .004 year of service for each day of sick leave, provided there are less than 120 days between the member's separation date and retirement date (Government Code Section 20965). - 9.
 Final Compensation The highest average annual compensation earnable by the member during the consecutive 36-month period of employment (Government Code Section 20037). - 10.
 2% Annual Cost of Living Allowance Increase (Government Code Section 21329). - 11.
 Death Benefit (Retired) Upon the death of a retiree, a one-time lump sum payment of \$500 will be made to the retiree's survivor (Government Code Section 21620). - 12.
 Prior Service Credit (Government Code Section 20055).
 Service credit payment by payroll deduction is pre-tax.

 Section 4.
-Sick Leave Credit
+Sick Leave Cash Out and Sick Leave Credit

 Full-time general employees shall be compensated annually in November for one-half of their accumulated sick leave in excess of 960 hours.
-The remaining excess leave shall be accumulated in an individual retirement credit account.
+The remaining excess leave shall be accumulated in a sick leave bank that can be used to take sick leave or accumulated.
 The balance in the account, along with other accumulated sick leave, shall be applied to the Retirement "Sick Leave Credit" benefit upon the employee's retirement.
-(PPPM 5-11.2)